squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 known number or boolean.
 A known string against an unknown side goes through `_EQ_` because the unknown side can hold a keyword.

-`get` and `contains?` on Set and js Map retry a miss with the alternate representation (string to live interned keyword, keyword to fqn), so membership follows `=`.
+TODO: this feels wrong? `get` and `contains?` on Set and js Map retry a miss with the alternate representation (string to live interned keyword, keyword to fqn), so membership follows `=`.
 Replicant's `(#{:on :innerHTML} k)` over string map keys depends on this.